-- Introduce yourself and explain why you are writing the letter to them specifically. - Highlight what you appreciate about their contributions. - Discuss why their efforts are so important, which can include the impact of their efforts on you, current students generally, and/or future generations of Asian American communities and/or society. - If you feel so inclined, share how you will continue their legacy and/or contribute to social movements moving forward.
+- Introduce yourself and explain why you are writing the letter to them specifically. - Highlight what you appreciate about their contributions. - Discuss why their efforts are so important, which can include the impact of their efforts on you, current students generally, and/or future generations of students. - If you feel so inclined, share how you will continue their legacy and/or contribute to social justice movements moving forward.